geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-11-10/meeting-transcript.md

 There is the high level trainer part, which is running the trainer and like stubbing out each one of these parts.

 ##### **Geohot** [[01:13:57](https://www.youtube.com/watch?v=VsR6zf1bJrw&t=4437)]
-And then the parts are that we need a flash attention and a gem kernel, forwards and backwards.
+And then the parts are that we need a flash attention and a GEMM kernel, forwards and backwards.

 ##### **Chenyu** [[01:14:03](https://www.youtube.com/watch?v=VsR6zf1bJrw&t=4443)]
 There's the custom kernels.